tylerlong/hubot-ringcentral/README.md

 - `HUBOT_GLIP_APP_KEY` - RingCentral App Key.
 - `HUBOT_GLIP_APP_SECRET` - RingCentral App Secret.
 - `HUBOT_GLIP_SERVER` - This is the Glip API server.
 Optional.
 By default it's `https://platform.ringcentral.com`.
+Use `https://platform.devtest.ringcentral.com` for sandbox
 - `HUBOT_GLIP_BOT_SERVER` - The server that your bot is running on.